abhijeetsharma200/OpenCV-Wiki/Running-native-OpenCV-code-with-Hardware-Address-Sanitizer.md

 [Hardware Address Sanitizer](https://developer.android.com/ndk/guides/hwasan) or HWASan is an ARM64 processor feature that simplifies detection of potential memory problems such as stack/buffer overflow, double free and so on.
 To use it with OpenCV, the library should be build with HWASan support enabled.
-In this instruction we'll describe how to build it, run it on a device and get actual stack traces when memory error is detected.
+In this instruction we'll describe how to build it, run tests on a device and get actual stack traces when memory error is detected.

 1. Build OpenCV for Android:
    * Clone the code from this branch: [#25718](https://github.com/opencv/opencv/pull/25718) (or from 4.x branch if this PR is already merged)